Working families on edge about what return to school looks like

-WILLISTON, Vt.
-(WCAX) Many Vermont families are waiting to find out what school will look like for children in the fall and how much remote learning will be involved.
+Many Vermont families are waiting to find out what school will look like for children in the fall and how much remote learning will be involved.
 With only a month and-a-half till classes begin, some working families are feeling anxious.

 "When they were starting to talk about closing schools, I got a little freaked out," said Melanie Racette, a dental hygienist.
 Her husband is a self-employed carpenter.
 Neither of them can work from their Williston home.
 Racette says this spring, her last day of work before COVID-19 closed down her job, coincided with her nine-year-old daughter Lola's last day of in-person schooling.